BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 The above definition satisfies the DOD principles while supporting all the required interfaces.
-**I would not expect a significant performance difference for this architecture comparing with the one formed by C++.**
 The only measurable performance loss would be the absence of the static definitions obtained by C++.
 The static definitions would transfer some work to the compile time which we cannot achieve by python.
-However, I dont think that this performance loss would affect the end user statistics significantly.
+**However, I dont think that this performance loss would affect the end user statistics significantly comparing with the C++ solution.**

 #### 3.5.3.
 The CS in Java <a id='sec353'></a>

-Java handles the problem applying the type erasure which loses the compile-time static definition capability.
+Java would perform the type erasure which loses the compile-time static definitions
+if we try to define a generic DAG similar to the one defined in [The CS in C++](#sec351) section.
 Additionally, java does not have type utilities provided by C++ to statically define the containers for the CS types.
 Hence, defining the data containers statically would require a manual update in the `dag.class` file
 everytime a new type is added via a plugin.
 Even worst, the manual code update would not be limited to this source file only.
 A codegen similar to the one defined for the C++ solution would be required
 but it will be more and more complex.
+Hence, the generic DAG definition is not efficient in case of java.

 The solution is to create an interface for the containers and
-store the pointers/references to these containers in `dag.class`.
+store the pointers/references to these containers in the DAG.
 The interface would combine all of the interfaces required by the CS which were defined in the previous section (e.g. `ICS_UI`).
 Lets call this interface `ICS`.